sightmachine/sightmachine-sdk/docs/commonly_used_data_types/cookbook.md

 This is the minimum run duration.

 ##### isEnabled
-Whieter or not minimum run duration is enabled
+Whieter or not minimum run duration is enabled.

 ##### minimum
 The amount of time of what ever unit the minimum run duration is.